oz123/mate-de-gentoo/README.md

 MATE-DESKTOP OVERLAY For Gentoo
 ===============================

+*IMPORTANT NOTE*: While this repository is still here, I am now doing most of the work in https://github.com/oz123/gentoo-mate.
+You can find there first signs of mate 1.16 series.

 This is an overlay intended to be used in Gentoo.

 I have done my best to adhere to Gentoo's best practices, however, there